 Louisville home prices are not only among the most expensive in Colorado, but Louisville real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.99% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Louisville telecommute to their jobs.
+Overall, about 13.95% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For the size of the city, public transportation in Louisville is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Louisville, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Louisville in 2010 was $43,941, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $175,764 for a family of four.
+The per capita income in Louisville in 2010 was $48,079, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $192,316 for a family of four.
 However, Louisville contains both very wealthy and poor people as well.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Vietnamese.